 Civil Rights Violations

 All Americans are guaranteed basic rights, known as civil rights, under the United States Constitution.
+The state of New York and New York City recognize additional rights and liberties.
 Unfortunately, all too often, police officers and others in authority positions violate these rights.
-When civil rights violations result in injury or death, the police may be held accountable in state or federal court.
+When their violations of civil rights result in injury or death, the police may be held accountable in state or federal court.
 At Phillips & Associates, our civil rights lawyers advocate for people who have been harmed due to police misconduct or prosecutorial misconduct in New York City.Protections Under Civil Rights Laws

 Police misconduct and prosecutorial misconduct are often the basis for civil rights lawsuits.
-Police misconduct can include false arrests, surveillance abuse, assault, and racial profiling.
+Police misconduct can include false arrests, surveillance abuse, assault, racial profiling, and corruption or bribes.
 Prosecutorial misconduct often takes the form of abuse of process or malicious prosecution.

 Among the most common types of police misconduct cases are those involving excessive force by the police.
 This occurs when police officers abuse their authority during an investigation, raid, or arrest, resulting in severe injuries, permanent disability, or death.
 The standard for determining whether a police officer crossed a line and used excessive force is what a reasonable police officer would have done under the same circumstances.

 Section 1983 cases are often brought in federal court because federal courts often produce faster, more consistent results.
 In some cases, however, it may be appropriate to file a lawsuit in state court.Hold Police and Prosecutors Accountable by Enlisting a New York City Lawyer